alberto-escobar/Greenhouse-Manager-Game/README.md

 - As a user, if my loan debt reaches zero, I want to *win the game*

 ### Phase 3 (To be Implemented)
+- Seeds should be deprecated and instead plants a planted using money
-- As a user, I want the plant to die if it is not watered for a long enough period of time while the game runs
+- As a user, I want the plant to die if it is not water before hydration hits zero
+- As a user, I want to be able to plant a cactus
+- Cactus is a plant that increases in value as it ages. until a certain cap
+- as a user, I want to be able to plant a flower
+- Flower is a plant that does not value in age but will be profitable when it blooms and a color is randomized.
+- color dictates selling multipler and is set after a certain age
+- GUI
+-